byu-cpe/ecen625/_labs/lab_vitis_hls.md

 title: Vitis HLS
 number: 4
 repo: lab_vitis_hls
-under_construction: true
+under_construction: false
 ---

 ## Learning Outcomes
 The goals of this assignment are to:
-* Gain experience using a commerical HLS tool, Xilinx's Vitis HLS tool.
+* Gain experience using a commercial HLS tool, Xilinx's Vitis HLS tool.
 * Observe how changes to the source code affect the resulting resource usage and performance.
 * Explore HLS design optimization techniques, and the effect on resource usage and performance.
 * Learn about a simple machine learning algorithm.